-The full details of the Council's balances to 31 March 2022 were previously reported to the Council in June 2022 and have been reviewed in December 2022 and as part of the Budget and precept setting process.
+The full details of the Council's balances to 31 March 2025 have been reported earlier in the Meeting with the Q4 Accounts to 31 March 2025.
+The balances were reviewed on 11 December 2024 (Minute 113.3 refers) as part of the Budget and precept setting process.
 The current level of un-year marked General Reserve Fund Balances is within the scale required under accounting good practice.
-Provision for General Fund balances was made during 2021/22 such provision will in subsequent years be considered and increased if deemed appropriate from within the Community Council's precepting requirements to ensure good practice is maintained.
+Provision for General Fund balances was made during 2023/24 and 2024/25 such provision will in subsequent years be considered and increased if deemed appropriate from within the Community Council's precepting requirements to ensure good practice is maintained.

-End of supporting statement to the Accounts for 2021/22 Carole Roberts, Clerk to the Council
+End of supporting statements to the Accounts for 2023/24 and 2024/25

+Carole Roberts, Clerk to the Council